YilinEXu/P8105_final_project/regression_xm.md

 Q-Q plot is on a straight line, so the constant variance assumption is met, and this model is valid.
 Three variables are significant with very small p-value (\<0.001).
-However, due to the limitation of data, the models’ R-squared is equal to 0.2526, which means only 25% of the data is explained by the model.
-Other important factors have not been included in the model.
-We will make improvement on this model when more data is available.
+However, due to the limitation of data, the model’s R-squared is equal to 0.2526, which means only 25% of the data is explained by this model.
+A possible explanation is that other important factors have not been included.
+We will make improvement when more data is available.